Bhiksha: Buddhism

-In Buddhism, bhiksha takes on the form of the monastic almsround (𑀧𑀺𑀡𑁆𑀟𑀘𑀸𑀭, piṇḍacāra), during which monks make themselves available to the laity to receive alms food (𑀧𑀺𑀡𑁆𑀟𑀧𑀸𑀢, piṇḍapāta).
+In Buddhism, bhiksha takes the form of the monastic almsround (𑀧𑀺𑀡𑁆𑀟𑀘𑀸𑀭, piṇḍacāra), during which monks make themselves available to the laity to receive alms food (𑀧𑀺𑀡𑁆𑀟𑀧𑀸𑀢, piṇḍapāta).

+Buddhist monks are called bhikkhu (Pali) or bhikṣu (Sanskrit) while nuns are called bhikkhunī (Pali) or bhikṣunī (Sanskrit) which translates to 'almsman' and 'almswoman' respectively.

 Hinduism

 Bhiksha signifies a Hindu tradition of asking for alms with the purpose of self-effacement or ego-conquering.
 Other forms of giving and asking include dakshina (offering a gift to the guru) and dāna (an unreciprocated gift to someone in need).

 Usually, bhiksha is the meal served to a sadhu sanyasi or monk when that person visits a devout Hindu household.
-Occasionally, bhiksha has also referred to donations of gold, cattle, and even land, given to Brahmins in exchange for karmakanda.
+Occasionally, bhiksha has also referred to donations of gold, cattle, and even land, given to Brahmanas in exchange for karmakanda.
 It is given by disciples to a guru as an offering as well.

 Bhiksha is incorporated into religious rituals as well, a prominent one being the bhikshacharanam, which includes begging for alms.
-In such a ritual, a Brahmin who has completed his rite of passage ceremony must beg for alms, stating, "bhavati bhiksham dehi".
+In such a ritual, after thread ceremony must beg for alms, stating, "bhavati bhiksham dehi".

-The concept of a deity or being seeking bhiksha occurs in Hindu literature such as the Ramayana.
-In this epic, in order to lure Sita out of her hermitage, Ravana disguises himself as a mendicant begging for alms.
+There are several instances of someone seeking bhiksha in Hindu literature.
+One noteworthy instance is found in the Ramayana.
+In this epic, in order to lure Sita out of her hermitage, Ravana disguises himself as a Parivrajaka begging for alms.
 When she subsequently offers him bhiksha, he abducts her to Lanka upon his pushpaka vimana.
+The abduction sets the stage for the rising action.